2010 Georgia state elections: State school superintendent

-Incumbent superintendent of education Kathy Cox (R) originally intended to seek re-election, but on May 17 announced that she would resign effective July 1, 2010 in order to take a position as CEO of a new non-profit, the U.S. Education Delivery Institute in Washington D.C.
+Incumbent superintendent of education Kathy Cox originally intended to seek re-election, but on May 17 announced that she would resign effective July 1, 2010 in order to take a position as CEO of a new non-profit, the U.S. Education Delivery Institute in Washington D.C.
 William Bradley Bryant was appointed by Gov. Perdue to fill the vacancy, but failed to qualify to run in the November election as an independent.
-Joe Martin and John D. Barge won the Democratic and Republican nominations, respectively.
+Joe Martin and John Barge won the Democratic and Republican nominations, respectively.